Noovolari/leapp/README.md

 ### No static credentials
 Generate and inject only temporary credentials to comply with security best-practices.
 ### Generate and use sessions directly from your AWS Organizations
-Centrally manage access to multiple AWS accounts with single sign-on access from one place
+Access to multiple AWS accounts with [AWS single sign-on](https://aws.amazon.com/single-sign-on/) access.
 ### Direct infrastructure connection
 Connect to your virtual machines with AWS System Manager.